With Dual Diagnosis Treatment

 Additionally, some centers in Indiana focus on specific populations, including children and adolescents, veterans, or the elderly.
 Children and adolescent mental health treatment centers provide age-appropriate therapy, addressing conditions such as ADHD, depression, and trauma.
 For veterans, there are centers that specialize in PTSD and other service-related mental health conditions, offering support and rehabilitation tailored to the unique experiences of military personnel.

-Community Mental Health Center Inc is a mental health facility in Vevay, IN, located at 1037 West Main Street, 47043 zip code.
-Community Mental Health Center Inc offers Outpatient treatment.
-Community Mental Health Center Inc provides Dialectical behavior therapy, Trauma therapy and Activity therapy to Children/adolescents, Seniors 65 or older and Adults.
-Community Mental Health Center Inc also supports Persons with co-occurring mental and substance use disorders, Persons with serious mental illness and Children/adolescents with serious emotional disturbance.
-Some other services offered by Community Mental Health Center Inc include Housing services, Education services and Supported employment.
+Good Samaritan Hospital is a mental health facility in Vincennes, IN, located at 515 Bayou Street, 47591 zip code.
+Good Samaritan Hospital offers Outpatient treatment.
+Good Samaritan Hospital provides Dialectical behavior therapy, Psychotropic medication and Couples/family therapy to Seniors 65 or older, Adults and Young adults.
+Good Samaritan Hospital also supports Persons with co-occurring mental and substance use disorders, Persons with serious mental illness and Persons with post-traumatic stress disorder.
+Some other services provided by Good Samaritan Hospital include Court-ordered outpatient treatment, Intensive case management and Suicide prevention services.

 Finding appropriate mental health treatment is an essential step for individuals who need support for emotional, psychological, or behavioral concerns.
 In Indiana, various resources are available to help individuals access the right kind of care, from inpatient facilities to outpatient therapy and community-based programs.
 This guide provides a comprehensive look at how to find mental health treatment centers in Indiana, the different types of services available, and steps to take when seeking help.